verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow-husky/README.md

 - Run `yarn test`, and you should see a whole bunch of errors for missing semicolons, and a warning for using `console.log()` in `index.js`.
 Add `/* eslint-disable no-console */` at the top of our `index.js` file to allow the use of `console` in this file.

+**Note**: If you're on Windows, make sure you configure your editor and Git to use Unix LF line endings and not Windows CRLF.
+If your project is only used in Windows environments, you can add `"linebreak-style": [2, "windows"]` in ESLint's `rules` array (see the example below) to enforce CRLF instead.

 ### Semicolons

 Alright, this is probably the most heated debate in the JavaScript community, let's talk about it for a minute.
 JavaScript has this thing called Automatic Semicolon Insertion, which allows you to write your code with or without semicolons.
 It really comes down to personal preference and there is no right and wrong on this topic.
 If you like the syntax of Python, Ruby, or Scala, you will probably enjoy omitting semicolons.
 If you prefer the syntax of Java, C#, or PHP, you will probably prefer using semicolons.